amymcgovern/pyparrot/docs/vision.rst

 and is shown below.
 The highlighted line is again where the user sets the callback function of how to process the vision frames.

+Updated in Version 1.5.13: you can tell DroneVision to either remove all the old vision files (now the default) or not by sending the parameter cleanup_old_images=True or False.

 .. code-block:: python
     :emphasize-lines: 40